holland-backup/holland/docs/source/intro.rst

 =======================

 Holland is an Open Source backup framework originally developed by Rackspace and written in Python.
-It's goal is to help facilitate backing up databases with greater configurability, consistency, and ease.
-Holland currently focuses on MySQL, however future development will include other database platforms and even non-database related applications.
-Because of it's plugin structure, Holland can be used to backup anything you want by whatever means you want.
+The original intent was to offer more reliability and flexilibity when backing up MySQL databases, though the current version is now able to backup MySQL and PostgreSQL databases.
+Because Holland is plugin-based framework, it can conceivably backup most anything you want by whatever means you want.

 Dependencies
 ------------